Xavi1043/Project-X-homelab/README.md

 # Phase 8 – Configure a Vulnerable Environment

 ## Objective
 Intentionally weaken systems within the lab to simulate real-world attack surfaces.
 This setup enables detection rule creation, alerting, and monitoring using Wazuh on project-x-sec-box.
-These

 ---